 We’ve handpicked industry experts and academics from all areas of the recording and music business.
 They bring a wealth of experience, expertise, skills and insider knowledge.
 Their roles range from engineers, producers and musicians to A&R, marketing and management.
 They include Grammy nominated producers & ARIA award winners.
-Please meet the team behind our Advanced Diploma of Sound Production.
+Please meet the team behind our Advanced Diploma of Music Industry.

 Simon’s precise and detailed approach to vocal recordings has made him a sought-after producer for both Australian and international artists alike.